ucsd-cse29/fa24/src/week3/index.md

 - Display the SSH public key generated above using `cat <path of your ssh key .pub file>` and copy it to your clipboard; you can copy it by highlighting and right-clicking

 - Open your Github account on the browser.
-- In the upper right corner, click on your profile photo, then click Settings.
+- In the upper right corner, click on your profile photo, then click *Settings*.
-- In the “Access” section of the sidebar, click SSH and GPG keys.
+- In the *“Access”* section of the sidebar, click *SSH and GPG keys*.
-- Click New SSH key or Add SSH key under the “SSH keys” section.
+- Click *New SSH key* or *Add SSH key* under the *“SSH keys”* section.
-- Add a “Title” to your key (ex: Your Name’s ieng6 machine).
+- Add a “Title” to your key (ex: *Aaron's* ieng6 machine).
-- Select the “Key Type” to be an Authentication Key
+- Select the *“Key Type”* to be an Authentication Key
 - Copy your public key from the output of the cat command and paste it into the “Key” field
-- Click Add SSH key.
+- Click *Add SSH key*.
 - If prompted, confirm access to your account on Github.

-Go back to the ieng6 terminal and:
+Go back to the `ieng6` terminal and:

-- Run the following command to add Github.com as a recognized host (this avoids the scary yes/no prompt about accepting new connections the first time you connect)
+- Run the following command to add github.com as a recognized host (this avoids the scary yes/no prompt about accepting new connections the first time you connect)
   - `$ ssh-keyscan -t rsa github.com >> ~/.ssh/known_hosts`
   - `>>` means "append stdout of the command to file"
 - Check your connection by running the following command:
   - `$ ssh -T git@github.com`
-  - It will say something like "Hi supercoolstudent1234!
+  - It will say something like "Hi *supercoolstudent1234*!
 You've successfully authenticated, but GitHub does not provide shell access."

 Now we have an SSH key which can be used to authenticate to GitHub!
-In addition to using https clone URLs, we can now use SSH clone URLs that look like this:
+In addition to using `https` clone URLs, we can now use `SSH` clone URLs that look like this:

 ![Image](../images/clone_with_ssh.png)

-Crucially, these will allow both cloning and pushing to the repository (as long as your account has access).
+Crucially, these will allow both cloning and pushing to the repository (as long as your account has access) from `ieng6`!

-Important: For the rest of the lab, make sure to clone using the SSH clone URLs as described above!
+**Important**: For the rest of the lab, make sure to clone using the SSH clone URLs as described above!

 ### Part 4 - Working in Terminal

-We've been primarily using our terminal to compile our C code (with `gcc`) and run our programs, but we've just scratched the service of what our command line can do.
+So far, we've been primarily using our terminal to compile our C code (with `gcc`) and run our programs, but we've just scratched the service of what the terminal can do.
 The terminal is the ultimate gateway into communicating with our computer, and today we're going to dive more into the different ways we can use the terminal to make our lives easier.